 To edit an existing application, choose "OVPR Grant-in-Aid" from the "Process" drop down list (top left corner).
 Click on “My actions to do.”
 Click on the relevant link in the “Action” column.
 On the next screen, you will see your application.

-Bridge Funding provides interim support necessary to maintain ongoing research efforts during a temporary lapse in external funding which is beyond the control of the faculty member.
+Bridge Funding provides interim support necessary to maintain ongoing research efforts during a temporary lapse in external funding which is beyond the control of the faculty member or to provide sponsor requested data, e.g. pilot data that would allow the funding to continue.
 It is expected that faculty members who are supported will vigorously seek renewed funding in timely ways so as to avoid further lapses.

 This category applies only to projects that have previously been supported by an external agency not to new, previously unsupported projects.
 This category is inappropriate for support to complete a project that has not been submitted to an external agency for renewal or to augment an external award—even if the external award amount was inadequate to complete the project.